spanners/dissertation/dissertation/sections/pilot2.markdown

 3. Solved task
 4. Playing (?)

-Flaws:

-1. Self-reported expertise
+The study, although found that there is a significant difference in the number of clicks in regions between languages (as an operationalisation of cognitive load experienced in completing the same task), unfortunately had a number of flaws which confound it's rigor, and therefore no meaning can be derived from these results.

+In summary, the flaws I have identified are as follows:

+1. Much smaller respondent count for JS than Elm.
+1. Small sample size -- this forced me to use a T-test rather than a Z-test, meaning I can not be as sure of the results.
+1. Self-reported expertise -- We rely on the user themselves reporting their expertise in the languages (See pre-questionnaire
+   \ref{pilot2-pre-questionnaire})
-1. Self-reported task completion
+1. Self-reported task completion -- We rely on the user themselves reporting that they have completed the task according to the specification
-1. No way to be sure which error log pertains to which compile
+1. No way to be sure which error log pertains to which compile -- A shortcoming that was discovered *after* Pilot Study 2 is that the error log that captures when the user tries to compile syntactically/semantically correct code *does not log the participant ID the error pertains to*
-1. Unique participant ID per Surveymonkey
+1. No unique participant ID per Surveymonkey -- We can not be sure that, although the timestamps are similar, a person filling out the survey at time
-1. Surveymonkey has taken my data hostage
-1. Window dimensions not captured
-1. Syntax reference 404
-1. I did not capture window resizing
-1. Mouse scrolling not captured

-Not capturing window resizing is problematic -- participant 15 (See Figure
+   $t$ may not be the same person starting the task at time $t$.
+1. Window dimensions not captured -- How can we be sure that a click in location `(x,y)` *on the user's screen and resolution* is the same `(x,y)` that I capture in the database?
+Participant 15 (See Figure
    \ref{fig:visualise-15-overlay}) very likely had a much shorter window height than I have used here.
-I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much futher up in the $y$ axis, but I have no way to be sure as I did not log window dimensions.
+I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much futher up in the $y$ axis, but I have no way to be sure.
+1. I did not capture window resizing -- Same problem as above
+1. Mouse scrolling not captured -- Same problem as above.
+Although the task code was purposefully designed to fit in as small a screen space as possible, if the user has a smaller screen than the text's dimensions, they may scroll, therefore offsetting the captured clicks.
+1. Syntax reference 404 links -- It was discovered *after* Pilot Study 2 that the Syntax reference links returned `Server Error 404`, due to me accidentally failing to include the documentation in the site where the task was hosted.
+   Captured click data suggests that people did attempt to follow the Syntax reference links, and the server access error logs support this indication with multiple 404s to the Syntax Reference.

-Leon suggested an improvement over this experimental method is to take people who are new, and train them up either in JS or Elm, and then run the same task.
-That way, their level of ability is comparable.
-(New as in never having used JS or Elm)
+In addition to fixing these flaws/foibles, an improvement over this experimental method is to take people who are new -- as in: never having used Elm or JS, and train them up either in JS or Elm, and then run the same task.
+That way, their level of ability is much more comparable.

 My current method creates quite a bit of noise in the data, because I rely on self-reported level of expertise in JS/Functional languages.
 I don't know how to modify the data to account for this.
-I could group the analyses into categories?
-I.e those who reported being experts at JS, those who reported never having used it, those who reported being experts in at least one FP language, and those who reported being new.
+I could group the analyses into categories -- i.e those who reported being experts at JS, those who reported never having used it, those who reported being experts in at least one FP language, and those who reported being new, and make cross comparisons with groups of equal levels of ability.